2018 Princeton Acceptance Rate: Class of 2022

 So, you’re thinking about applying to Princeton, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+Of course, there are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 6.5%, admission to Princeton is extremely competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class, and have an SAT score of close to 1600, or an ACT score of around 35.
+With an acceptance rate of 5.5%, admission to Princeton is extremely competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class and have an SAT score of close to 1550, or an ACT score of around 35.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
-Let’s take a closer look at Princeton admission statistics.
+To better your chances, check out our ACT prep course or SAT prep course.
+Let’s take a closer look at Princeton’s admission statistics.

 Other aspects of your application, such as athletics, extracurriculars, and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.